frank-xfd/meta-front-end/README.md

 # meta-front-end
-account for practice front-end coding
+account for practice front-end coding.

+This is an updated information.